Get the Best WordPress Backup

 Duplicator Pro plugin

-First, create a new package.
+First, create a new backup.

-Create new backup
+Add new backup with Duplicator

 Name the backup and choose a storage location.
 Along with local backups, Duplicator can send your data to any of these cloud storage providers: